weijiekoh/zkmm/README.md

 ### 6. Repeat

-Perform step 5 until the codebreaker runs out of allowed attempts, or guesses the correct solution.
+Perform step 5 until the codebreaker guesses the correct solution.
+Note that this implementation of Mastermind lets you make as many guesses as you want, and even after you reach the correct solution.

 ## Running the game

+You need the TypeScript compiler `tsc` v2.7.2 or higher, and Node v10 or higher.

+You may use `yarn` or `npm` as your package manager, but the following instructions will use `yarn`.

 ## Setting up the circuit

-### 1. Set up dependencies
+### 1.  dependencies

 ```
 cd mastermind && \